lsst-sitcom/sitcomtn-025/index.rst

 **Specification:** The display tool should be able to display data obtained from the butler, or obtained from a users interactive Jupyter session

 **Rationale:** Displaying images with full DM ISR applied, co-added images etc.
+This is required to perform much of the post on-the-fly analysis during commissioning.

 **Priority:** 1